 After graduation the stock market crashed, but with a major in Circles I wasn’t exactly poised for Wall Street.
 During college I'd recorded three albums and played a gazillion open mics, plus I'd had a taste of the road (Phish was back) and I loved it.
 Thanks to MySpace I was able to book my first “tour” to Europe, pitching myself as a novelty “all the way from New York City.”
 While in Europe I booked my first US tour, boasting that I was “currently on tour in Europe.”
 I had no idea what I was doing.
 I tore through museums and baguettes like a cyclone.
 It was awesome.

 Then… ten years went by… around and around and around… circles…. big stages, little stages… forty-eight states… twenty-three countries…couches, floors, futons… so many faces… friends… family… a dozen more albums… 1300 concerts… radio stations… deserts… trains… highways… tears… exhilaration… breaks… breakdowns… breakthroughs… ecstasy… despair… close-calls… divine intervention.

 If I write the least about the juiciest time it’s because I'm here now — bottling the juice, funneling it into new creation.
-I recently moved back to the NYC area to work on a book/music/thing inspired by my travels (thus far).
+I'm currently at the School of the Art Institute of Chicago having a blast and writing about my travels thus far.
 If you’d like to read/hear/see more you can sign up at the top of this page.
-I share snippets — photo essays, songs, etc. — once a month or so, and more frequently on the blog, instagram, & patreon.
+I share snippets — photo essays, songs, etc. — once a month or so, and also on instagram & patreon.